ajaypeesa/DevOps-Interview-Guide/2. Git/README.md

 4. **Trunk Based Development (TBD)**: Developers work in short-lived branches or directly in the trunk, ensuring that changes are small and integrated frequently.

 The choice of branching strategy often depends on the team's size, the project's nature, and the organization's release management process.
-- This section provides a detailed overview of Git branching strategies.
-The format remains consistent for clarity and detailed understanding.

 ---